CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 | userSubmit | user.submit        |
 | appSubmit  | app.profile.submit |

-Unfortunately the claim names have to separated due to different expressions required to access user profile and application user profiles.
+Unfortunately the claim names have to be separated due to different expressions required to access user profile and application user profiles.

 Claim value examples: